wisdal/Image-classification-transfer-learning/README.md

 #### Data Preprocessing

 The downloaded dataset comes with a train folder that we need to set up properly.
 Our goal is to put each of the images in a subfolder representing its category.
 At the end, we will have x subfolders.
-With x being the number of distinct categories.
+With x the number of distinct categories.

 For this preprocessing purpose, I provide you with the [pre_process.ipynb](https://github.com/wisdal/image-classification-transfer-learning/blob/master/pre_process.ipynb) notebook.